george-mcintyre/aida-pva/docs/4_0_A_DevOps_Guide_to_AIDA_PVA.md

 ### AIDA-PVA SERVICE (AIDA-PVA.JAR)
 * launches the Channel Provider Shared Images integrating them into the EPICS PV-Access network
-* Built from [AIDA-PVA Github Repo](https://github.com/slaclab/aida-pva) on Linux and copied to SLCLIBS
+* Built from [AIDA-PVA Github Repo](https://github.com/slaclab/aida-pva) on Linux and copied to SLCIMAGE.
+* SLCIMAGE:AIDA-PVA.JAR has been added to the java classpath

 @see [Building AIDA-PVA Service](3_1_Building_AIDA_PVA_Service.md) for instructions on how to build it.

 ### EPICS 7
 EPICS 7 that run on VMS (specially ported for AIDA-PVA).
-These Jars are not in VMS SLCLIBS.
+These Jars are not in VMS SLCIMAGE.
 They exist only in Linux for building AIDA-PVA.JAR
 * `EPICS-PVACCESS-bp15.JAR`
 * `EPICS-PVDATA-bp15.JAR`
 * Built from [EPICS Backport GitHub Repo](https://github.com/slaclab/epics-server-java-backport-1.5) on Linux.